HOW GREEN IS YOUR KITCHEN?

 Avoid using cling wrap and aluminium foil, where possible.
 Instead use reusable and resealable containers.
-Plastic containers are not ideal, but if you already have them, make use of them over and over again as this is far better than using disposable products.
-Stainless steel and glass containers are grea options.
+Plastic containers are not ideal, but if they are being used over and over again they are far better than disposable products.
+Stainless steel and glass containers are other options.

 8. Change your tap

 Change the water tap by connecting a low-flow aerator to mix air into the stream and cut water usage without affecting pressure.

 Avoid purchasing washing up liquid, dish-washing tablets and other cleaning solution for the kitchen that contain phosphates, as when they are released into local waterways, they threaten marine life and cause algae growth.
 You can purchase eco-friendly cleaning products or you can make your own.
 Most DIY cleaners contain cheap and safe ingredients such as vinegar and bicarbonate soda.
 But if you don't want the fuss of making cleaning solutions, have a look at the cleaning range we have on offer.

 10. Kitchen upgrading